Blue Ringed Octolings – 2017 AUNZ Splatoon Cup Grand Final champions – share advice in this fresh Q&A session!

 That’s a wrap!

-Now check out our Q&A interview with opposing Grand Finalists, $¢arthAce, in the link below…
+Now check out our Q&A interview with Grand Final runner-up team, $¢arthAce, in the link below…

 Congratulations to both teams on making it through to the Grand Final of the 2017 AUNZ Splatoon Cup – it’s a testament to your inking skills and fresh teamwork.